top of page

 Scott Rosenberg

-Scott is the managing editor of technology at Axios.
+Scott was the managing editor of technology at Axios.
 He was previously an editor at Wired (Backchannel) and the co-founder of Salon.
 He is also the author of Dreaming in Code and Say Everything.

 Yi-Ling Liu